Water testing conducted with Friends of the Old (FOTO) staff

 What should happen in every village worldwide

-Words are empty without a plan to achieve goal
+A goal without a strategic plan to achieve that goal is just a pipe dream.

-The FOTO project demonstrates how to reach constitutional right
+The FOTO project demonstrates how to reach the constitutional right to safe drinking water